 The apple tree has its origin in Kazakhstan, but is now found in many regions with a temperate or subtropical climate.
 Most apples are produced in China.
-Other important apple producers include USA, Iran, Turkey, Russia, India, Italy and France.
+Other important producers include USA, Iran, Turkey, Russia, India, Italy and France.

-Apples are usually eaten fresh but can be processed to make apple juice or other products.
+Apples are usually eaten fresh but can be processed to make juice or other products.
 Apple juice can be used to produce Cider (apple wine).

 An apple a day keeps the doctor away.
 That’s probably the reason that apples are such an important fruit in the world.
-In 2010 the estimated world production of Apples was 69,569,612 Metric Tons (source FAOSTAT), which corresponds to about 10 kg per person (in 2010 the world had about 6.9 billion persons).
+In 2010 the estimated world production was 69,569,612 Metric Tons (source FAOSTAT), which corresponds to about 10 kg per person (in 2010 the world had about 6.9 billion persons).

 Many fruits that are not real apples have a name that includes the word apple.
 For example pineapple, rose apple, sugar apple and custard apple should not be confused with the real apple (Malus domestica).